ItradeLQ/post-install-config/README.md

-Agent is the person solve the ticket.
+An Agent is the person who solves the ticket.

 Admin Panel -> Agents -> Add new